 - Public accounting firms including Big 4 firms as well as regional/local firms

-- Banking and other financial service firms as analysts
+- Banking and other financial service firms

 - Or varied industries as analysts or management trainees

 Career preparation begins at Weatherhead during the sophomore year via ORBH 250 – Leading People (LEAD I), a course that covers fundamental business topics, including human resources, labor relations, and organizational behavior, and that also features career development activities.
 As part of the coursework, students research career options and learn important skills for securing internships and gaining experience.

 CWRU’s affiliations with hundreds of companies, non-profit organizations, and government agencies in Cleveland and around the world make it easy to gain work experience.
 Summer internships and semester-long co-op opportunities abound, and our Action Learning course for seniors includes our distinctive “consulting boot camp”; students follow this intensive experience up by putting into practice all that they have learned in a real-life consulting project for a local company.

 Recent interns and graduates have obtained positions with the following Fortune 500 companies, among many other employers: